2013 Boeing 787 Dreamliner grounding: Timeline

 After the two battery incidents in 2013, a U.S. Senate committee prepared for a hearing to look into US aviation regulator oversight, safety, and the 2007 FAA certification of the 787.
 Before the proposed hearing in 2013 an FAA spokesperson defended the 2007 safety certification of the 787 by saying, "the whole aviation system is designed so that if the worst case happens, there are systems in place to prevent that from interfering with other systems on the plane."

 On February 12, 2013, the Wall Street Journal reported that "Aviation safety investigators are examining whether the formation of microscopic structures known as dendrites inside the Boeing Co.
 787's lithium-ion batteries played a role in twin incidents that prompted the fleet to be grounded nearly a month ago."

-In June of 2013, the House held a hearing on aviation safety to address the safety of the 787 and the grounding of the worldwide fleet of fifty 787s.
+In June 2013, the House held a hearing on aviation safety to address the safety of the 787 and the grounding of the worldwide fleet of fifty 787s.
 The FAA spokesperson, Peggy Gilligan stated that despite the battery issues the approval process didn't require anymore legislation to ensure aircraft safety.

 On July 12, 2013, an Ethiopian Airlines 787 battery caught fire while on the ground at London Heathrow Airport having landed 10 hours prior.
 This fire was different in that it was caused by lithium-manganese batteries used by the emergency locator transmitter located in the upper rear portion of the aircraft's fuselage.
-This led to the Air Accident Investigations Branch (AAIB) requesting for the device to either be disconnected or removed from aircraft."
+This led to the Air Accident Investigations Branch (AAIB) requesting for the device to "either be disconnected or removed from aircraft."